nscd.conf(5) File Formats Manual nscd.conf(5)

 nscd.conf - name service cache daemon configuration file

 The file /etc/nscd.conf is read from nscd(8) at startup.
 Each line specifies either an attribute and a value, or an attribute, service, and a value.
 Fields are separated either by SPACE or TAB characters.
 A '#' (number sign) indicates the beginning of a comment; following characters, up to the end of the line, are not interpreted by nscd.
 Valid services are passwd, group, hosts, services, or netgroup. logfile debug-file-name Specifies name of the file to which debug info should be written. debug-level value Sets the desired debug level.
-The default is 0. threads number This is the number of threads that are started to wait for requests.
-At least five threads will always be created. max-threads number Specifies the maximum number of threads.
+0 hides debug info.
+1 shows general debug info.
+2 additionally shows data in cache dumps.
+3 (and above) shows all debug info.
+The default is 0. threads number This is the initial number of threads that are started to wait for requests.
+At least five threads will always be created.
+The number of threads may increase dynamically up to max-threads in response to demand from clients, but never decreases. max-threads number Specifies the maximum number of threads.
 The default is 32. server-user user If this option is set, nscd will run as this user and not as root.
-If a separate cache for every user is used (-S parameter), this option is ignored. stat-user user Specifies the user who is allowed to request statistics. reload-count unlimited | number Limit on the number of times a cached entry gets reloaded without being used before it gets removed.
-The default is 5. paranoia <yes|no> Enabling paranoia mode causes nscd to restart itself periodically.
+If a separate cache for every user is used (-S parameter), this option is ignored. stat-user user Specifies the user who is allowed to request statistics. reload-count unlimited | number Sets a limit on the number of times a cached entry gets reloaded without being used before it gets removed.
+The limit can take values ranging from 0 to 254; values 255 or higher behave the same as unlimited.
+Limit values can be specified in either decimal or hexadecimal with a "0x" prefix.
+The special value unlimited is case-insensitive.
+The default limit is 5.
+A limit of 0 turns off the reloading feature.
+See NOTES below for further discussion of reloading. paranoia <yes|no> Enabling paranoia mode causes nscd to restart itself periodically.
 The default is no. restart-interval time Sets the restart interval to time seconds if periodic restart is enabled by enabling paranoia mode.
 The default is 3600. enable-cache service <yes|no> Enables or disables the specified service cache.
 The default is no. positive-time-to-live service value Sets the TTL (time-to-live) for positive entries (successful queries) in the specified cache for service.
 Value is in seconds.
-Larger values increase cache hit rates and reduce mean response times, but increase problems with cache coherence. negative-time-to-live service value Sets the TTL (time-to-live) for negative entries (unsuccessful queries) in the specified cache for service.
+Larger values increase cache hit rates and reduce mean response times, but increase problems with cache coherence.
+Note that for some name services (including specifically DNS) the TTL returned from the name service is used and this attribute is ignored. negative-time-to-live service value Sets the TTL (time-to-live) for negative entries (unsuccessful queries) in the specified cache for service.
 Value is in seconds.
 Can result in significant performance improvements if there are several files owned by UIDs (user IDs) not in system databases (for example untarring the Linux kernel sources as root); should be kept small to reduce cache coherency problems. suggested-size service value This is the internal hash table size, value should remain a prime number for optimum efficiency.
 The default is 211. check-files service <yes|no> Enables or disables checking the file belonging to the specified service for changes.
-The files are /etc/passwd, /etc/group, /etc/hosts, /etc/services and /etc/netgroup.
+The files are /etc/passwd, /etc/group, /etc/hosts, /etc/resolv.conf, /etc/services, and /etc/netgroup.
 The default is yes. persistent service <yes|no> Keep the content of the cache for service over server restarts; useful when paranoia mode is set.
 The default is no. shared service <yes|no> The memory mapping of the nscd databases for service is shared with the clients so that they can directly search in them instead of having to ask the daemon over the socket each time a lookup is performed.
-The default is no. max-db-size service bytes The maximum allowable size, in bytes, of the database files for the service.
+The default is no. Note that a cache miss will still result in asking the daemon over the socket. max-db-size service bytes The maximum allowable size, in bytes, of the database files for the service.
 The default is 33554432. auto-propagate service <yes|no> When set to no for passwd or group service, then the .byname requests are not added to passwd.byuid or group.bygid cache.
 This can help with tables containing multiple records for the same ID.
 The default is yes.
 This option is valid only for services passwd and group.